 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

-If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
-Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
+When planning your visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
+Please also take all litter home with you, don’t bring BBQs, and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 FOLLOW US: